Spacexplorer11/Space_Dodge/README.md

 ## FAQ
 - Q: Why does the game freeze when I drag the window?
 - A: Unfortunately, this is an **operating system bug** which pauses the main thread when you drag the window, causing the game to freeze.
-- Q: Do you/will you ever support Linux?
-- A: We do support Linux, **however** at the moment there are no installation instructions, I will add these soon.

 ## How to contribute